Waseda WeeklyWaseda Weekly

 We hope you will enjoy a variety of Waseda culture while touring a wide variety of events, and there will also be plenty of food stalls set up by Waseda University students and collaborative menus with local restaurants.
 I think the charm of face-to-face experiences is that you can enjoy and experience things that can only be enjoyed here.

-Waseda Festival 2023 x Wasemesh collaboration project.
-Popular stores are lined up and a stamp rally project is underway.
+A collaboration project between WASEDASAI 2023 and Wasemeshi.
+Popular restaurants are lined up, and a stamp rally is being planned.
 (Click to enlarge)

 Samizo: We place emphasis on face-to-face events, but on the other hand, I think there are some people who find it easier to participate in online distribution, which was the case until last year.
 Therefore, the stage in front of the Okuma Memorial Auditorium and the stage in front of Toyama Campus cafeteria will also be streamed live.
 We will also be posting videos that convey the atmosphere of the day on the official Waseda Festival YouTube channel, so we aim to make them enjoyable for Waseda fans who are unable to attend, such as those who live far away, Alumnus (graduates), etc.